thakuad/thakuad/README.md

 ### Hi there 👋

 - 👯 Pronouns: He
-- 🌱 I’m currently in a final year of Bachelor of Information Technology Specilisation in Software Engineering from Charles Stuart University.
+- 🌱 Graduated in 2020 - Bachelor of Information Technology Specilisation in Software Engineering from Charles Stuart University.
 - 🔭 I’m currently working for @Nuvento-AU
 - 💡 I love to create🎨, develop👩‍💻 and communicate👨‍👩‍👧‍👦.
 Communities are what makes me endlessly motivated!
 Feel free to reach me!🌏
 - 📫 How to reach me: info@thakuad.com